Small grant scheme

 We aim to keep the application process as simple as possible, so that the scheme can provide researchers at the University of Cambridge with easy access to modest sums.
 The scheme can be used as a source of match-funding where appropriate.

-The following terms were approved by the Cambridge Interfaith Programme Management Committee in November 2022.
+The following terms were approved by the Cambridge Interfaith Programme Management Committee in March 2026, amending those first established in November 2022.

 Subject to a clear and realistic written proposal, Forum Members (whether from the Faculty or by affiliation) may apply for funds to catalyse inter-religious inquiry as follows: